UWOrbital/OBC-firmware/README.md

 2. In WSL2, run the following:
     ```sh
     sudo apt-get update
-    sudo apt-get install build-essential
+    sudo apt-get install build-essential curl
     ```
 3. Choose the environment where you'll be running `git commit` (either WSL2 or the host) and install Python 3.10 and pip.
-(Only required for Python devs)
+(Only required for Backend devs)
    A. If using WSL, follow the instructions under the `Linux` section 2.

    B. If you are using Windows.
 Run the following commands in the OBC-firmware directory: